annapaux/kanban_blow/README.md

 ```
 ### Interface

-The interface is simple, just a basic form containing the todo item description and the due dat.
+The interface is simple, just a basic form containing the todo item description and the due date.
 The screen to the right lists these once you have added the data.
 It looks something like this:

 ![Drag Racing](https://i.ibb.co/CznZbwn/Screen-Shot-2020-04-19-at-2-30-25-PM.png)